Readek11/renovate-minimal/README.md

 New application version is available for usage in PR title.
 The version I am looking for is in line 3 of [package.json](package.json) in PR created by Renovate.

+I am looking for option to set Pr title to: "chore: bump new_renovate to 1.0.1".

 ## Link to the Renovate issue or Discussion